aychtang/prolog-beginner-guide/guide.md

 Lists can be represented and unified as the head and tail of the list.
 You can define a parameter that takes a list type as `[head | tail]` where `head` will be the first element of the list, and `tail` will be the remaining elements of the list.

-In order to recurse a list in prolog you must first define the base case to ensure it terminates, and then you can write the recusive logic in another rule definition that has `head` or `tail` values.
+In order to recurse a list in Prolog you must first define the base case to ensure it terminates, and then you can write the recusive logic in another rule definition that has `head` or `tail` values.

 ```
 % First define the base case: